-If a skill isn’t working, first be sure you know how to trigger it by locating its page in Amazon’s Skills directory.
-You need specific phrases to make a skill run, which will be listed on its page.
-In fact, you may need to “open” some skills before most or any commands can be used.
+If a skill isn’t working, be sure you know how to trigger it by locating its page in Amazon’s Skills directory.
+You need specific phrases to make a skill run, which will be listed.
+You may also need to “open” some skills before most or any commands can be used.

 - Open the More tab.